-Elite and Open (all craft) will start from Carbis Bay (bottom right) and head straight for St’Ives Harbour rounding Porthminster point making their way toward St’Ives.
+Open (all craft) will start from Carbis Bay (bottom right) and head straight for St’Ives Harbour rounding Porthminster point making their way toward St’Ives.
 Competitors will then make their way past the ‘Island’ toward Clodgy point (far left) turn and head for the ‘poles’!

 After making the deep water turn around ‘Clodgy’ (far left) competitors will pass back round the ‘Island’ again and make the long down wind leg toward the ‘Poles’ (far right); a wave that breaks up to 200m+ down a tidal estuary.
 Competitors will turn and head back out without having to confront breaking waves and straight toward Carbis Bay Beach to finish.

-Cruiser class will follow the main field of competitors toward St’Ives harbour and turn around the same marker buoy (far left).
+Paddlers using the inside course will follow the main field of competitors toward St’Ives harbour and turn around the same marker buoy (far left).
 Once around the turn paddlers will make their way back to the far left hand side of Carbis bay turning at Hawkes point (bottom right).
 The finish line will be in the middle of the beach.

 If conditions are not suitable for the whole field paddlers will remain within the sheltered headlands of Carbis Bay and will complete two laps of the course.